Sopra-Steria-Norge-Kubernetes/OpenShift/docs/About Container-Platform-as-a-Service/Service Breakdown/GitOps/auto-merging.md

 !!!
 Note
     - When deleting an existing tenant or creating a brand new tenant from scratch, it will trigger for manual approval

-    - If the tenant values file contains fields that does not exist in the helm chart or a required field is not specified, this will also trigger for manual approval
+    - If the tenant values file contains fields that does not exist in the helm chart or a required field is not specified, it will trigger for manual approval

 | **Category**      | **Field**                                   | **Allowed Actions**                     | **Restrictions**               |
 |-------------------|---------------------------------------------|-----------------------------------------|--------------------------------|